India sets up seaside "village" to nurture software start-ups

 For India's risk-averse middle-class, entrepreneurship is the last recourse of the unemployed.

-"If you go to a function, and someone asks you where you are working, and if you don't say Infosys or Wipro (WIPR.NS), they say: 'Oh you did not get placement (for a job)'," said Startup Village member Sreekumar Ravi.
+"If you go to a function, and someone asks you where you are working, and if you don't say Infosys or Wipro, they say: 'Oh you did not get placement (for a job)'," said Startup Village member Sreekumar Ravi.

 Ravi is working on creating an affordable multi-touch computing surface that could change the way people window shop in malls or place orders in restaurants.